The easier and the harder aspects of learning Polish

 wstręt disgust

-So when you learn Polish, you don’t have to learn the Cyrillic alphabet, used by some of the other Slavic languages (like Russian and Bulgarian for example).
+On the flip side, there are aspects that can make the initial approach to Polish less daunting than it might seem.
+Crucially, Polish uses a version of the Latin alphabet.
+That’s the same kind of alphabet that English uses.
+So when you learn Polish, you don’t have to learn an entirely new script like the Cyrillic alphabet, used by some of the other Slavic languages (like Russian and Bulgarian for example).

-While Spanish has just one additional letter (ñ), Polish has several.
-See the list below:
+And yet, Polish has some additional letters.
+While Spanish has just one additional letter (ñ), Polish has several, each representing a distinct sound:

 Polish and English are distantly related languages